 Yin and Porporato undertook their study after attending a seminar on cloud coverage and climate sensitivity.
 “The speaker talked a lot about where the clouds are, but not when,” Yin said.
 “We thought the timing was just as important and we were surprised to find there were fewer studies on that.”

-Clouds change during the day and from day-to-day.
+Clouds change during the day and from day to day.
 Climate models do a good job of capturing the average cloud coverage, Yin said, but they miss important peaks in actual cloud coverage.
 These peaks can have a dramatic effect on daily conditions, such as in the early afternoon during the hottest part of the day.

 “Climate scientists have the clouds, but they miss the timing,” Porporato said.
 “There’s a strong sensitivity between the daily cloud cycle and temperature.
 It’s like a person putting on a blanket at night or using a parasol during the day.
 If you miss that, it makes a huge difference.”

 The researchers used satellite images from 1986-2005 to calculate the average diurnal cycles of clouds in each season worldwide.
-Yin analyzed the cloud coverage at three-hour intervals, looking at more than 6,000 points on the globe measuring 175 miles by 175 miles each.
+Yin analyzed the cloud coverage at three-hour intervals, looking at more than 6,000 points on the globe measuring 175 miles (282 kilometers) by 175 miles each.

 Yin and Porporato compared the averages they came up with to those from nine climate models used by climate scientists.
 The majority of models have the thickest coverage occurring in the morning over the land rather than in the early afternoon when clouds shield the Earth from the sun’s most intense heat.
 “A small difference in timing can have a big radiative impact,” Yin said.